Anku5hk/Programmers_guide_to_Python/book.md

 output[0] = 30
 print(output) # bytearray(b'\x1e\x00\x00\x00')
 ```
-### 2.5 User-defined Data Type
+### <strong>2.5 User-defined Data Type</strong>
-* User defined data type, are used to create a new data type by combining the built-in data types.
-Unlike in C/C++ Python doesn't have *struct*, but what it does has is classes, which can be utilized to do the same.
+* User defined data types are used to create a new data type by combining the built-in data types.
+Unlike in C/C++ Python doesn't have *struct*, but what it does have is classes, which can be utilized to do the same.
 * Create a user defined data type.
 ```Python
 class MyDataType: